cclloyd/planeshift/README.md

 - You will need a client ID and secret.
 - You may need to adjust your scopes and role claim to suit your needs.

+## Reverse Proxy

+Running behind a proxy is fully supported.
+All endpoints are under `/api`, making it convenient to route using the same hostname your foundry instance is hosted on.

+Whatever hostname/protocol you set for your proxy, you should also set the variable `EXTERNAL_URL` to match (excluding `/api`)

 ## Full Configuration